Beautiful City Campus

-Our Longwood campus is ideal for students who use public transportation or parents who would rather drop them off in the morning.
-The E train goes directly to The Museum of Fine Arts stop, which is right up the street from our campus.
+Our Boston campus is ideal for students who use public transportation or parents who would rather drop them off in the morning.
 Additionally, if a student can be dropped at South Station in the morning, our campus is a quick bus ride away.
-Parents who prefer to drop students off in the morning will find that Simmons College is easily accessible via car with plenty of street parking that will not disrupt traffic.
+Parents who prefer to drop students off in the morning will find that our location is accessible via car.
 It’s one of the simplest locations to drive to in Boston, and ideal for parents who commute to Cambridge each day!

 When classes end at 3:30 pm, students may head home or stay for our extended day program until 5:00 pm at no extra charge.
-Students can participate in organized, counselor-led outdoor activities such corn hole, volleyball, or movies on a rainy day.
+Students can participate in organized, counselor-led outdoor activities such as sports, or movies on a rainy day.
 This allows day students the opportunity to bond with classmates, enjoy the beautiful surroundings, and discuss the day’s lessons and labs.

-The Longwood Medical Area is located directly next to the Fenway-Kenmore neighborhood of Boston, and students explore the area during chaperoned excursions after class and on weekends.
-Past students have enjoyed Mark Wahlberg’s restaurant, Wahlburgers, visited the Museum of Fine Arts, toured Boston’s famous Jersey Street, and much more.
+Students have enjoyed Mark Wahlberg’s restaurant, Wahlburgers, visited the Museum of Fine Arts, toured Boston’s famous Jersey Street, shopped on Newbury Street and much more.
 There are also countless international restaurants, a movie theater within walking distance, and the Back Bay Fens, Boston’s largest park where the students play basketball, soccer, or run on the track.
 And let’s not forget – Fenway Park, home of the Boston Red Sox, is right there!

-There is also a director who has immediate access to students’ medical records, allergies, contact information, and parent information, and the director is the primary contact person for parents.
-Simmons University security is available 24/7, and the security office is directly next to our dorm.
-All emergency numbers are posted in the dorm’s lobby, and all counselors have the numbers programmed into their phones.
+There is a director who has immediate access to students’ medical records, allergies, contact information, and parent information, and the director is the primary contact person for parents.
+The security office is directly next to our dorm.
+All emergency numbers are posted in the dorm’s lobby, and all counselors have these numbers programmed into their phones.

 Join Our Mailing List